eudoxia0/eudoxia0.github.io/article/_posts/2025-01-10-implementing-fsrs-in-100-lines.md

 t_d = 11-D
 $$

-Harder items (higher $D$) increase stability more slowly.
+Harder cards (higher $D$) increase stability more slowly.
 The highest difficulty is $D=10$, here, $d=1$ and therefore difficulty provides no boost.
-This is intuitive: harder items are harder to consolidate.
+This is intuitive: harder cards are harder to consolidate.

 $t_s$ determines how today's stability affects the next stability: